ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

-# ARCoreInsideOutTrackingS7
+# ARCore Inside Out Tracking S7
-Inside Out Tracking for the Galaxy S7
+ARCore enabled Inside Out Tracking for the Galaxy S7

       - The Galaxy S7 is officially not supported but it works non the less.
       After about 2 minutes the phone gets to hot for the GearVr and the phone needs a short cooldown time.